socketry/console/README.md

 Console.logger.info("My Console", MyConsole.new)
 ```

-#### Error Events
+#### Failure Events

-`Console::Error` represents an error and will log the message and backtrace recursively.
+`Console::Event::Failure` represents an exception and will log the message and backtrace recursively.

-#### Shell Events
+#### Spawn Events

-`Console::Shell` represents the execution of a shell command, and will log the environment, arguments and options used to execute it.
+`Console::Event::Spawn` represents the execution of a command, and will log the environment, arguments and options used to execute it.

-### Multiple Loggers

 ### Custom Log Levels